 Unfortunately, most people are still under the illusion that you need animal protein if you want to be strong and healthy.

-Thankfully, despite the obvious opposition the following 5 athletes are on a mission to bust the protein myth wide open and show the world that you can in fact be at the top of your game, while being fueled by plants.
+Thankfully, despite the obvious opposition the following five athletes are on a mission to bust the protein myth wide open and show the world that you can, in fact, be at the top of your game, while being fueled by plants.

 I’m pretty sure that nobody is asking these guys where they get their protein…

 1. Patrik Baboumian (aka Germany’s Strongest Man)